 If however, you go into the hospital on January 1 and then have to be admitted again in June, you would have to pay that deductible again.
 Although I have never heard of it happening, in a perfect storm you could pay that deductible 5 times in a year!

 If you have a Plan B which covers the Part A deductible no matter how many times you use it per year, you would not have to pay that deductible at all.
 The benefits under Plan B are very limited.
-Plan B accounted for 3% of all Medigap plans in force in the report named above.
-There are far more comprehensive plans for a small amount of additional premium, so most people opt to go with one of those plans, such as Plan F or Plan G which we will cover in a moment.
+Plan B accounted for 2% of all Medigap plans in force in 2017.
+There are far more comprehensive plans for a small amount of additional premium, so most people opt to go with one of those plans, such as Plan G or Plan N which we will cover in a moment.

 Medigap Plan B is Different Than Medicare Part B

 Medicare supplement Plan B is an insurance plan to offset the gaps left in Medicare coverage.
 Medicare Part B is one of the four parts of Medicare and covers your outpatient medical services.
 You must have Medicare Part A and Part B in order to have a Plan B (or any other Medigap Plan) to help pay for the gaps in coverage with having Medicare alone.

 Medicare Supplement Plan C covers almost all of the gaps in Medicare as you can see in the chart above.
 The only item it does not cover it the Part B Excess Charges.
 Plan C accounted for 6% of all Medigap plans in force in 2017; down from 10% of all Medigap plans in force in 2014.